theaniketraj/pulse/Docs/introduction.md

 ## Design Philosophy

 - **Zero Configuration**: We believe tools should just work.
-Pulse detects standard local Prometheus setups automatically.
+Vitals detects standard local Prometheus setups automatically.
 - **Aesthetic & Native**: The UI is built to blend seamlessly with VS Code's design system, respecting your theme and layout preferences.
 - **Performance First**: Built with a lightweight architecture that ensures your editor remains snappy, even when streaming data.